iterative/dvc.org/content/docs/install/completion.md

    fi
    ```

-4. Finally, `source ~/.bash_profile` or launch a new terminal to activate it.
+4. Finally, `source ~/.bash_profile` or launch a new terminal to activate
+   completions.

 ## Bash completion on Debian/Ubuntu